Little-Fridge/AutoVisualSkill/README.md

   `exec()`.
 Treat this as unsafe for untrusted models or production use.
 A production version should replace this with a constrained drawing DSL or a sandboxed subprocess.
-The `overlay` strategy is safer: the model returns a structured mark plan and AutoVisualSkill renders it with a fixed local renderer.
+The `overlay` strategy is safer: the model returns a structured mark plan, and AutoVisualSkill renders it with a fixed local renderer.
 - Generated artifacts can include model outputs and source metadata.
 Do not publish `skill_output/` from private runs unless you have reviewed it.